osmlab/editor-layer-index/README.md

 For JOSM you can add `https://osmlab.github.io/editor-layer-index/imagery.xml` to the preference key `imagery.layers.sites` in advanced preferences.
 You probably want to remove the `https://josm.openstreetmap.de/maps` entry or you'll get the same layers listed twice.

+For QGIS, [use the layer index converter script](https://github.com/andrewharvey/osm-editor-layer-index-qgis).
+You must check yourself whether the license allows you to use the layer(s) you are interested in.

 For any other usage, use https://osmlab.github.io/editor-layer-index/imagery.geojson.

 ## Layer Overview